internetarchive/dweb-mirror/USING.md

 * Books display in a flip book format, pages you look at will be saved for offline use.
 * Video and Audio will play immediately and you can skip around in them as normal

-The crawl button will indicate whether the object is being crawled as for a tile.
+The crawl button will indicate whether the object is being crawled and if not, whether it has been downloaded, in the same way tiles do.

-TODO make White version if downloaded but not crawled TODO display size of download
+[issue#142](https://github.com/internetarchive/dweb-mirror/issues/142) display size of download

 Click on the Crawl button till it turns Green and it will download a full copy of the book, video or audio next time it crawls,  (TODO make that immediate).
 These items will also appear on your Local page.
 See the note above, usually you won’t want to leave it at blue.

-TODO need a way to get back to the “Local” page
+[issue#139](https://github.com/internetarchive/dweb-mirror/issues/new) need a way to get back to the “Local” page

 [issue#129](https://github.com/internetarchive/dweb-mirror/issues/129).
 Show date crawled and add a refresh button
 ## Collection and Search pages - multiple items